 In these ways, dating is very similar to recovering from years of substance abuse.
-Getting sober is challenging, often awkward, and definitely scary for most people.
+Sober Living is challenging, often awkward, and definitely scary for most people.
 Recovering from addiction requires people to be honest and vulnerable.
 The rewards of recovery are incomparably great, but slips, relapses, and cravings can cause people to feel like failures when they don’t immediately get it.

 Dating and pursuing recovery simultaneously can be tricky, especially for people in early recovery.
 Fortunately, dating in sobriety is not only possible, it is also often far more rewarding than dating during active addiction ever was.
 By making use of recovery tools and a strong support system, dating while staying sober is very possible.